DOUBLE CLICK ON THE ARROW IN THE PICTURE BELOW THEN VIEW OUR DOGS BELOW WHILE LISTENING TO THE MUSIC.

 SMALL TOY DOGS (4-13 pounds) – (Unless otherwise listed, each of these dogs are $300)

-BRIDGETTE AND JUDY – POODLE MIX GIRLS (Must be adopted together-$400 total
+BRIDGETTE AND JUDY – Lhas Poo Girls!
+(Must be adopted together)

 Judy and Bridgette were surrendered together by their former owner to animal control.
+They are mother and daughter.
 We tried to separate them but they are inseparable and need to be adopted together.
 Judy is a Lhasa poo and Bridgette is also a Lhasa poo.
 They both have a wonderful personality, with Bridgette being a little scared until she gets to know you, then her personality comes out and she is very sweet.
 Judy was diagnosed with hypothyroidism and she is on medication.
-We would like to adopt both together as they are dependent on each other.
-They would be perfect for an apartment, condo, or even a home situation.
-They are not high energy and are very easygoing.
+We would like to adopt both together as they are dependent on each other. $400

 MINIATURE DOGS – (15-34 pounds) – (Unless otherwise listed, each of these dogs are $300)